torreytooj/conspecmaterials/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 1.7.2 =

+* Fixed: in some cases, the remove item from cart link in a WooCommerce cart was not altered properly with additional tracking codes
+* Fixed: product categories were empty in the cart, on the checkout pages and on the order received page for product variations
+* Fixed: checkout option data included checkout step #1 if cart page was setup to be the first
+* Fixed: even more WooCommerce 3.x compatibility
+* Added: registration date of the logged in user can be added to the data layer
+* Updated: geoplugin.net has been replaced by freegeoip.net for weather tracking which has far better quota for free usage
+* Updated: AdWords dynamic remarketing data layer items on a WooCommerce product page will be shown for the root product as well on variable product pages
+* Updated: Selecting a product variation will include the price of the product in AdWords dynamic remarketing data layer items
+* Updated: minor code cleanup

+= 1.7.1 =

+* Fixed: PHP 5.3 compatible syntax in frontend.php
+* Fixed: PHP error using classic ecommerce with WooCommerce 2.6.x
+* Updated: Added data-cfasync='false' to all <script> elements to prevent ClourFlare to load scripts async
+* Added: Warning for users of PHP 5.4 or older to consier upgrade (FYI: PHP 5.5 and older versions do not get even security fixes)

 = 1.7 =

 * Updated: even better WooCommerce 3.0 compatibility (WooCommerce 2.6 still supported but this support ends with the next plugin version)